Hike the Lares Trek and Short Inca Trail to Machu Picchu in 5 Days - Orange Nation Peru

 ***IMPORTANT:

-• On the Inca Trail, we will be doing the circuit #3 and there is no way to do another circuit unless you buy an additional entrance to Machu Picchu.
+• At Machu Picchu, we will be doing the circuit #3 and there is no way to do another circuit unless you buy an additional entrance to Machu Picchu.

 • You can upgrade to the Vistadome Train for the same times, 2:55pm or 3:20pm, 4:22pm, or 4:43pm.
 The cost is $57 USD.